Policy Number: TL201802-2.0 Version/Last Updated: 2.0 October 2018 Audience: Public Commencement: 18 November 2015

 - 1.0 Rationale

 The educational landscape has changed significantly in regards to the use of, and potential benefits of, social media in education.
 Educators are interested in the ability to leverage social tools to facilitate engagement with the syllabus, encourage the learning process and to increase teacher and student communication.
 Schools can utilise social media to maximise their community engagement, particularly as it relates to parents and prospective parents.
-Although there are concerns about the anonymity of some social media tools, the permanency of material submitted and the potential for online bullying; social media is in fact an evangelising tool for the Catholic Church.
+Although there are concerns about the anonymity of some social media tools, the permanency of material submitted and the potential for online bullying; social media can, in fact, be an evangelising tool for the Catholic Church.
 It is a way of connecting with young people in a space that they use frequently.

 The purpose of this policy is to clarify the parameters for the acceptable use of social media by all staff employed in Catholic systemic schools and offices in the Archdiocese of Sydney.
 This policy addresses the use of social media in all contexts, including its use as part of student learning activities, in teacher and student engagement and in sharing content within professional learning networks and communities.
 It also applies to the personal use of social media platforms by staff, and how this use might impact on themselves, and on others, in the delivery of their professional duties and responsibilities.